-The arguments in the paper are presented as follows: First, introduction of problem and literature regarding institutional choices; second, presentation of Bulgaria's case regarding irrigation; third, discussion concerning the relevant features of transactions, actors involved, property rights system, and existing governance structure.
-Fourth, an assessment is made of the possible institutional options.
+The arguments in the paper are presented as follows.
+First, introduction of problem and literature regarding institutional choices.
+Second, presentation of Bulgaria's case regarding irrigation.
+Third, discussion concerning the relevant features of transactions, actors involved, property rights system, and existing governance structure.
+Fourth, assessment of the possible institutional options.
 Finally, the author derives recommendations for the CPR management in Eastern Europe.